m4ttsch/omscs-notes-notes/operating-systems/introduction-to-operating-systems.md

 * GPU
 * Storage Devices (Disk, Flash drives [USB])

 In addition, a computing system can have higher level applications.
-These are the “programs” that we use every day on our computer:
+These are the "programs" that we use every day on our computer:

 * Skype
 * Word